starnowski/posmulten-hibernate/README.md

 For correct behavior, the posmulten integration uses the "SCHEMA" strategy which is why it is required to specify this value for the "hibernate.multiTenancy" property.
 There are two other components that need to be specified:
-    -   "com.github.starnowski.posmulten.hibernate.core.connections.SharedSchemaMultiTenantConnectionProvider" as "hibernate.multi_tenant_connection_provider"
+    -   "com.github.starnowski.posmulten.hibernate.hibernate5.connections.SharedSchemaMultiTenantConnectionProvider" as "hibernate.multi_tenant_connection_provider"
-    -   "com.github.starnowski.posmulten.hibernate.core.CurrentTenantIdentifierResolverImpl" as "hibernate.tenant_identifier_resolver"
+    -   "com.github.starnowski.posmulten.hibernate.hibernate5.CurrentTenantIdentifierResolverImpl" as "hibernate.tenant_identifier_resolver"
 And last but not least to have fewer things to set up we have to specify the property "posmulten.schema.builder.provider" with value ["lightweight"](#lightweight).
 By default configuration context used for session factory initialization is ["full"](#full).